-Once you come to realize that you don’t need all this stuff that is piling up in your home.
-You start detaching from it.
-Then you have to protect your home from new stuff that wants to come in, by asking yourself “Do you deserve a place in my home?”
+Once you come to realize that you don’t need all this stuff that is piling up in your home, you start detaching from it.
+The next step is to protect your home from new stuff that wants to come in.
+You should ask yourself: “Do you deserve a place in my home?”
 “What value will you add to my household?” “if not how hard will it be to get rid of you?”.

 So whatever room you decide to start from you are going to pull EVERYTHING out and I mean EVERYTHING, trust me once you see how much stuff you have piled up, it will be so much easier to detach from it, because there is no way you are going to want to fit it back in whatever place it was hiding!
 Once your mess is all over the floor you are going to create 4 boxes:

 - Temporarily undecided: for the things that you are not sure where to put.
 If they are still in there after 6 months still not used then maybe you have your answer!